-- Licensure current NH licensure as a Nurse Assistant or Practical Nurse - CPR American Heart Association (AHA) or American Red Cross (ARC) healthcare provider. - CRIMINAL BACKGROUND RECORD A NH and federal criminal background record is required.
+- Licensure current NH licensure as a Nurse Assistant or Practical Nurse. - CPR American Heart Association Basic Life Support for Health Care Providers - CRIMINAL BACKGROUND RECORD A NH and federal criminal background record is required.
 Any fees are at the expense of the student.
 A history of a felony or selective misdemeanors, may deny entrance into the nursing program. - DRUG TESTING Drug testing may be required prior to the start of any work-based clinical learning experience.
 Any fees are at the expense of the student. - MEDICAL INSURANCE Students are required to carry medical insurance to participate in clinical. - MEDICAL DOCUMENTATION Current physical exam, with immunizations and vaccinations.
 See website for complete list.